West Virginia man arrested after burglary in clown mask - NewsBreak

 Watch for us in your inbox.

 Chief Deputy T.S.
-Adkins was able to recover all of the victims’ stolen property.Arrest made after shots fired at Beckley Chili Night
+Adkins was able to recover all of the victims’ stolen property.Detective provides update on Chili Night shooting investigation

 Mr. Thomas was arrested for Breaking and Entering, Grand Larceny, and Destruction of Property.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.